Welcome to the Church and Community Program Food Pantry

 What's happening here at 30 Court Street?

-In 1974, the pastors of a group of Canton churches decided to form what became the Church & Community Program.
-50 years later, here we still are, with the same mission and the same determination to fulfill it.
-Stop in sometime and wish us Happy Birthday!
+We're here because in 1974, the pastors of a group of Canton churches decided to form what became the Church & Community Program.
+51 years later, here we are still, with the same mission and the same determination to fulfill it.

-In March, we replace the warm winter coats and sweaters with the beginning of shorter sleeves and lighter fabrics in our Second Chance Thrift Shop.
-Come by and get great bargains on winter clothing and (after March 15) start expanding your spring wardrobe.
+We've just replaced the warm winter coats and sweaters of winter with the shorter sleeves and lighter fabrics of spring and summer in our Second Chance Thrift Shop.
+Come by and get some great bargains to expand your spring wardrobe.

-In the spring and summer, food pantry food demand rises, and this year has already brought many new people to our food distribution days.
-As we all know, food prices are rising and many government programs have severely cut their assistance to people who need it.
+As we all know, food prices are high and many government programs have severely cut their assistance to people who need it.
 Homelessness is on the rise in our home towns.
+Our Food Pantry is, as always, leading the way to help our neighbors.

-In the next few weeks, we'll be starting our Spring fund drive.
-Please give as generously as you can when you get our letter.
-If you don't get a letter, you can still make a donation at our office here at 30 Court Street in Canton.
-We welcome cash, checks or online donations using the donate button just above.
+We need you more than ever as summer's longer days appear.
+Please give as generously as you can to share food with community members in need and our homeless population.
+You can make a donation at our office here at 30 Court Street in Canton.
+We welcome cash, checks or online donations using the donate button above.
 Your help keeps us going, and without it we wouldn't be here.

-If you'd like to help, you can give your time in any of our regular programs or join our team of volunteers by calling 315-386-3534 or sending an email to our director, Connie Jenkins at director@ccpcanton.org.
+If you'd like to help in other ways, you can give your time in any of our regular programs or join our team of volunteers by calling 315-386-3534 or sending an email to our director, Connie Jenkins at director@ccpcanton.org.
 And our food pantry is always in need of non-perishable food and (in the summer) anything you can share from your garden.
 Our thrift shop, which helps pay the rent, needs lightly-used or new clothing, preferably in season, shoes, hats, purses and jewelry.

 Our Mission at the Church & Community Program